slimkrazy/python-google-places/README.rst

                         device using a location sensor (default False).

-      checkin(reference, sensor=False)
+      checkin(place_id, sensor=False)
-        Checks in an anonymous user in to the Place that matches the reference.
+        Checks in an anonymous user in to the Place that matches the place_id.
           kwargs:
-            reference   -- The unique Google reference for the required place.
+            place_id   -- The unique Google identifier for the required place.

             sensor      -- Boolean flag denoting if the location came from a device using its location sensor (default False).

       add_place(**kwargs)
-        Returns a dict containing the following keys: reference, id.
+        Returns a dict containing the following keys: place_id, id.
           kwargs:
             name        -- The full text name of the Place.
 Limited to 255 characters.